9 Different Types of Snakes in North Carolina

 Due to their small size, they only venture outside their protective vegetative cover at night unless they are frightened out of their hiding spot.

-The Carolina swamp snake goes by several names and is sometimes called the black swamp snake, just like many other snake species.
+Like many other snake species, the Carolina swamp snake has several names and is sometimes called the black swamp snake

 They can be found in large numbers in wetlands and are typically shorter than two feet long.
 Only the Tidewater region near the shore is home to swamp snakes.